-At the lease commencement date, the Group recognises a right-of-use asset and a lease liability on the balance sheet.
-The right-of-use asset is measured at cost, which is made up of the initial measurement of the lease liability, any initial direct costs incurred by the Group, an estimate of any costs to dismantle and remove the asset at the end of the lease, and any lease payments made in advance of the lease commencement date (net of any incentives received).
+asset is measured at cost, which is made up of the initial measurement of the lease liability, any initial direct costs incurred by the Group, an estimate of any costs to dismantle and remove the asset at the end of the lease, and any lease payments made in advance of the lease commencement date (net of any incentives received).

-The Group depreciates the right-of-use assets on a straight-line basis from the lease commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.
+the useful life of the right-of-use asset or the end of the lease term.
 The Group also assesses the right-of-use asset for impairment when such indicators exist.

-At the commencement date, the Group measures the lease liability at the present value of the lease payments unpaid at that date, discounted using the interest rate implicit in the lease, if that rate is readily available, or the Group's incremental borrowing rate.
+discounted using the interest rate implicit in the lease, if that rate is readily available, or the Group's incremental borrowing rate.

-Lease payments included in the measurement of the lease liability are made up of fixed payments (including in-substance fixed), variable payments based on an index or rate, amounts expected to be payable under a residual value guarantee and payments arising from options reasonably certain to be exercised.
+payments based on an index or rate, amounts expected to be payable under a residual value guarantee and payments arising from options reasonably certain to be exercised.

-Subsequent to initial measurement, the liability will be reduced for payments made and increased for interest.
-It is remeasured to reflect any reassessment or modification, or if there are changes in in-substance fixed payments.
+any reassessment or modification, or if there are changes in in-substance fixed payments.